AriadnaMartin98/Count_Models/README.md

 **For more information and citations:**
-> **Martín, Ariadna and Jane, Robert ansd Wahl, Thomas, Comparative evaluation against alternative overdispersion models on storm surge data**.
+> **Martín, Ariadna and Jane, Robert ansd Wahl, Thomas, How Much Complexity Is Needed?
+A Comparison of Overdispersed Count Models for Storm Surge Data**.
 Available at: